Dutch semiconductor machine export restrictions to come into force in September

 ASML, headquartered in the southern Dutch town of Veldhoven, still had been shipping lower-quality lithography systems to China despite the government's restrictions on advanced machines.

-The company did not immediately respond to a request for comment on Friday's announcement.
+“The Dutch government will determine whether to grant or deny the required export licenses and provide further details to the company on any conditions that apply,” ASML said.
+The company added that it does not expect the restrictions “to have a material impact on our financial outlook."

-“We have looked at this very carefully and have been as precise as possible," Schreinemacher said.
-"This way we can address the most important vulnerabilities without unnecessarily disrupting the global production of chips.″
+Schreinemacher said the restrictions were carefully considered and as precise as possible.

+"This way we can address the most important vulnerabilities without unnecessarily disrupting the global production of chips,″ she said.